moj-analytical-services/rpackage_training/README.md

 which stores them on a series of mirrored servers that act as package repositories.
 Prior to R version 4.4.0 the Analytical Platform is set up to use a fixed R package repository by default.
 Depending on the version of R on the Analytical Platform you are using, this may be fairly old.
-Run options("repos") and look at the date at the end to see which version you are using.
+Run options("repos") in the console and look at the date at the end to see which version you are using.
 To access the latest versions of packages you can use the following to update where you install from (this will reset when R is restarted).

 ```R
 options(repos = "https://packagemanager.rstudio.com/all/__linux__/focal/latest")